 Alstonefield Camping Barn

 Close to Dovedale, the Manifold Valley Cycle Trail, Carsington Water, AltonTowers and the Roaches Rocks (great for climbers).
 Ideal for quiet group get-togethers/parties, families, cyclists, walkers, DofE, Scouts, school groups and team building.
-This is camping in the comfort of a remote cosy barn, with log burning stove.
-Having no electric and no distractions it is the perfect place to switch off from the hassles of a hectic life.
+Camping in the comfort of a remote cosy barn with log burning stove.
+No electric and no distractions, it is the perfect place to switch off from the hassles of a hectic life.
 BYO all camping equipment.More details

 With her walking shoes in her hands and her toes relishing the cool softness of the grass, my daughter walked the last few yards to the doors of Ilam Bunkhouse.
 After dinner she sighed, “can I go to bed now?” and drifted off.